Automattic/woocommerce-payments/docs/rest-api/source/includes/wp-api-v3/dispute.md

 # Dispute

-A dispute occurs when a customer contests a payment made with their card.
+A dispute occurs when a customer contests a payment made with their card, account, or wallet.

 Disputes should be responded to with evidence that the payment was legitimate.